jkarlin929/citibike/README.md

 SELECT * FROM favorite_locations WHERE id = 'style.css'
 (node:73269) UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 2): error: invalid input syntax for integer: "style.css".
 I received this error when going to the new page for this project.
 It didn't mae sense then and doesn't make sense now.

+All images are not mine and belong to the owners.